tekknolagi/tekknolagi.github.com/_posts/2023-08-31-compiling-ml-models.md

 have significantly more impact than others.

-the question "how much did this weight contribute to the loss this round" is answered by the value of the grad of that weight.
+the question "how much did this weight contribute to the loss this round" is answered by the value of the grad of that weight --- the first derivative. the slope at a point.

 and to compute the grad, you need to traverse backwards from the loss[^forward] to do something called reverse mode automatic differentiation